Owana Salazar: Music career

-Her first recording in 1986, Owana and Kaipo, In Kona was nominated in the category of Most Promising Artist in the Na Hoku Hanohano Awards, a Hawaiian music industry salute.
+Her first recording in 1986, Owana and Kaʻipo, In Kona was nominated in the category of Most Promising Artist in the Na Hoku Hanohano Awards, a Hawaiian music industry salute.
 The following year, her second recording, Owana, was a final ballot nominee for Contemporary Hawaiian Album of the Year and Female Vocalist of the Year.
-Pupukea describes the characteristics of the ocean on the North Shore of Oahu.
+Pupukea describes the characteristics of the ocean on the North Shore of Oʻahu.
 Kula Morning takes you upcountry Maui, gazing from mountain to the sea.
 "Na Wai" is a playful poetic expression of love's experiences, full of Hawaiian kaona (hidden meanings).
 "Kalamaula" celebrates the early homesteading movement of the Hawaiian people.
 "Silhouette Hula" is a hapa haole piece, recalling the early jazz years of Hawaiian music.

 For most of the 1980s, Salazar sang Hawaiian classics with the Royal Hawaiian Band and performed at venues in Waikiki and Japan.
 Jerry Byrd accepted Salazar as his student for formal study of Hawaiian steel guitar.
 Eventually, she received a full scholarship from the Hawaiian Steel Guitar Association.
 In 1992, she became Byrd's only female graduate and has been called Hawaii's preeminent female steel guitarist.
 Besides Hawaii, Salazar has also performed in Tahiti, New Zealand, Australia, and the Americas.
-In January 2000, she became the first woman to tour with the Hawaiian Slack Key Festival along with George Kahumoku, Jr., Keoki Kahumoku and Daniel Ho.
+In January 2000, she became the first woman to tour with the Hawaiian Slack Key Festival along with George Kahumoku Jr., Keoki Kahumoku and Daniel Ho.